openbmc/docs/kernel-development.md

 When developing a new driver, your goal is to have the code accepted upstream.
 The first step should be to check that there is no existing driver for the hardware you wish to support.
 Check the OpenBMC `-dev` tree, check upstream, and if you do not find support there ask on the mailing list.

 Once you are sure a driver needs to be written, you should develop and test the driver, before sending it upstream to the relevant maintainers.
-You should feel welcome to cc the OpenBMC list when sending upstream, so other kernel developers can provide input where appropraite.
+You should feel welcome to cc the OpenBMC list when sending upstream, so other kernel developers can provide input where appropriate.
 Be sure to follow the (upstream development process)[https://www.kernel.org/doc/Documentation/SubmittingPatches].

 In the past patches underwent 'pre-review' on the OpenBMC mailing list.
 While this is useful for developers who are not familiar with writing kenrel code, it has lead to confusion about the upstreaming process, so now we do all of our development in the community.

 Once the driver has been accepted upstream, send the good news to the OpenBMC list with a reference to the upstream tree.
 This may be Linus' tree, or it might be one of the subsystem maintainers.
-From there the OpenBMC kenrel team can decide how best to include your code in the OpenBMC tree.
+From there the OpenBMC kernel team can decide how best to include your code in the OpenBMC tree.

 ### Exceptions